AbdulShabazz/UnrealEngein-ParagonGiden-Cinematic/README.md

 # UnrealEngine-ParagonGideon-Cinematic
-A Third Person Character Level Developed in Blueprints which records the player camera for replay in cinematics.
+A Third Person Character Level Developed in Blueprints which also records the default player camera for replay in cinematics.

 **Note:**